Formstone/Formstone/demo/tmp/touch.md

 core.js
 ```

-### Events
+### Basic

 Touch normalizes mouse and touch events in the context of a few basic gestures: `tap`, `pan` and `scale`.
+It is up to the developer to utilize the events.
 Events emitted by Touch will contain the following extra properties:

 | Key | Description |
 | --- | --- |